-The CBO/WUA in full executive Committee
+The CBO/WUA/CG in full Committee

-- ii.
+- i.
+The committee is a community representative committee elected to oversee the planning, implementation, monitoring the Proposed project. - ii.
 The activities are contained within the Community Action Plan (CAP) developed through the Participatory Rural Appraisal (PRA) Process within the FDA. - iii.
-The proposal will be funded through the civil works category where the following activities are viable for assistance:- rehabilitation/development of springs, shallow wells, dams, boreholes, hotspots and upgrading of irrigation technologies.
+The proposal will be funded through the civil works category where the following activities are viable for assistance:- rehabilitation/development of springs, shallow wells, dams, boreholes and upgrading of irrigation technologies.